BlackDuckbill/NxtCore/README.md

 Tutorial
 ========

 Refer to the NxtCore Javadoc for a detailed description of the classes and methods.
-The ScripterRon/NxtWallet source code provides examples of how to use the various API methods.
+The NxtMonitor and NxtWallet source code provide examples of how to use the various API methods.
+The following are some common usages.

 Before any NxtCore function can be used, the library must be initialized.
 The Nxt.init() method sets the NRS host name/address (usually "localhost") and the server port (usually 7876).